unraid/docs/docs/unraid-os/manual/storage-management.md

 2. Add any additional parameters to the _Options_ field required that are suggested from the check phase.
 If not sure then ask in the forum.
-   - The Help build into the GUI can provide guidance on what options might be applicable.
+   - The Help built into the GUI can provide guidance on what options might be applicable.
 3. Press the Check button to start the repair process.
 You can now periodically use the _Refresh_ button to update the progress